Marco2002/HomeworkWebApp/README.md

 # Homework Web Application
-An online homework planner accessible for all classmates
+One howework planner for the whole class

 ## Prerequisites
 * nodejs ^6.12.3